Potential Placements

 Turner Contemporary is one of the UK’s leading art galleries, showcasing world-class exhibitions.
 Since opening in Margate in 2011, Turner Contemporary has established itself as a locally embedded, nationally significant arts organisation connecting art, people and place.

-CHASE is partnering with the think tank Autonomy to offer exciting opportunities for doctoral researchers to engage in the world of innovative and radical policy.
+CHASE is partnering with the think tank the Autonomy Institute to offer exciting opportunities for doctoral researchers to engage in the world of innovative and radical policy.